Andros994/DMtools/README.md

 # DMtools

-The software is composed by different tools that you can navigate on the sidebar on the left
+The software is composed by different tools that you can navigate on the sidebar on the left (on PC or tablet) or on the top (on mobile).

 - Iniziative tracker: you can add different enemies, players and npc, creating cards for each one in which you can insert name (or generate a random one), max PF and initiative.
 You can then order all of them by initiative from the highest one.